|Nutrition Facts (per serving)|

 - 12 large or 24 small prickly pear fruits

-- 2 cups sugar (granulated white)
+- 2 cups granulated white sugar

-- Coarsely chop the pulp and put it into a large pot along with enough water to cover the fruit.
+Coarsely chop the pulp and put it into a large pot along with enough water to cover the fruit.
 Bring to a boil over high heat, then reduce the heat and simmer until the fruit pulp is losing its color and flavor to the liquid, about 15 minutes.

-- Strain the liquid through a jelly bag, several layers of cheesecloth in a colander, or a cloth produce bag.
+Strain the liquid through a jelly bag, several layers of cheesecloth in a colander, or a cloth produce bag.

 A foamy scum usually forms on the surface of the prickly pear syrup while it is coming to a boil.
 Skim as much of this off as possible and discard it.

-- Pour the still-hot prickly pear syrup into clean pint or half-pint canning jars (it is not necessary to sterilize the jars for this recipe).
+Pour the still-hot prickly pear syrup into clean pint or half-pint canning jars (it is not necessary to sterilize the jars for this recipe).
 Be sure to leave half an inch of headspace between the surface of the syrup and the rims of the jars.
-Wipe the rims of the jars clean with a damp paper towel or clean dishcloth.
+Wipe the rims of the jars clean with a damp paper towel or a clean dishcloth.

-- Screw on canning lids and process in a boiling water bath for 10 minutes (adjust the canning time if you live at a high altitude).
+Screw on canning lids and process in a boiling water bath for 10 minutes (adjust the canning time if you live at a high altitude).
 Alternatively, skip the canning process and refrigerate your prickly pear syrup for up to 1 month.

-You can reduce or increase the amount of sugar to taste, but do not decrease the amount of lemon juice as this adds acidity that is essential to preserve the syrup.
+- You can reduce or increase the amount of sugar to taste, but do not decrease the amount of lemon juice as this adds acidity that is essential to preserve the syrup.